-- Looked after children - Previously looked after children - Children who have a mental health need - Children who are young carers - Children showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Children frequently going missing from care or from home - Children at risk of modern slavery, trafficking, sexual or criminal exploitation - Children in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse - Children with a family member in prison, or who are affected by parental offending - Children at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Children misusing drugs or alcohol themselves - Children who have returned home to their family from care - Children showing early signs of abuse and, or neglect - Children at risk of being radicalised or exploited - Privately fostered children
+- Looked after children - Previously looked after children - Children who are disabled or have certain health conditions and have specific additional needs - Children who have special educational needs (whether or not they have a statutory Education, Health and Care plan) - Children who have a mental health need - Children who are young carers - Children showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Children frequently going missing from education, home or care - Children who have experienced multiple suspensions, are at risk of being permanently excluded from schools, colleges and are in Alternative Provision or a Pupil Referral Unit - Children at risk of modern slavery, trafficking, sexual or criminal exploitation

-- Children who are absent from education for prolonged periods and/or on repeat occasions - Children or a young people who identify as lesbian, gay, bi or trans (LGBT), or who are perceived by other children to be LGBT (whether they are or not)

-Being LGBT, or perceived to be, is not in itself an inherent risk factor for harm, but this group can be targeted by other children.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open, so as a school we endeavour to reduce any additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff.

-Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of children (whether or not they have a statutory Education, Health and Care Plan).
-These can include:
+- Children in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse - Children with a parent or carer in custody, or who are affected by parental offending - Children at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Children misusing drugs or alcohol themselves - Children who have returned home to their family from care - Children showing early signs of abuse and, or neglect - Children at risk of being radicalised or exploited - Privately fostered children - Children or a young people who are lesbian, gay, bisexual or questioning their gender or who are perceived by other children to be lesbian, gay, bisexual or gender questioning (whether they are or not) - 4.3.
+Being lesbian, gay, bisexual, or gender questioning, or perceived to be, is not in itself an inherent risk factor for harm, but this group can be targeted by other children.
+Risks can be compounded where children who are lesbian, gay, bisexual or gender questioning lack a trusted adult with whom they can be open, so as a school we endeavour to reduce any additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff. - 4.4.
+Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and additional barriers can exist when recognising abuse, neglect and exploitation in this group of children (whether or not they have a statutory Education, Health and Care Plan).
+These can include: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration.